-We were delighted to work with the following expert judging panel for the 2017 Wilbur Smith Adventure Writing Prize.
-The judging panel for the 2018 Adventure Writing Prize will be confirmed by 20th November.
+We were delighted to work with the following expert judging panel over the course of the 2018 Wilbur Smith Adventure Writing Prize:

 Alex Crawford has been interrogated by more than one intelligence agency, rescued by the US Army, fired at live on air, and experienced some of the most dangerous places in the world.